Industry in Argentina

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Industrial production contracted 11.5% in September over the same month of last year, according to data released by the National Statistical Institute (INDEC) on 6 November, a sharper fall than August’s 5.6% year-on-year decline and marked a multi-year low.
-September’s reading reflected more severe contractions in almost all components of the index.
+Industrial production plummeted 10.8% over the same month of last year in January, according to data released by the National Statistical Institute (INDEC) on 6 March.